CEA-COSMIC/pysap/examples/README.txt

 Structure use cases
 -------------------

-Introductory examples that teach how to use the pysap structure.
+Introductory examples that teach how to use the PySAP structure.